CleverDocsApp/Landing/QUICK_START.md

 # Quick Start Guide - Fixing Admin Panel Errors

+> ⚠️ **IMPORTANT**: Use placeholder values in this documentation.
+Never paste your real environment variable values into docs or version control.

 If you're seeing "500 Internal Server Error" when trying to upload videos through the admin panel, it's likely due to missing environment variables in Netlify.

 ## Required Netlify Environment Variables